rayhea/GTAVMACROS/readme.md

 -  Select any Phone number and press Dial button to dial.

 #### Chat Mode
-- press y or u to select global or team chat to enter text.
+- press `y` or `u` to select global or team chat to enter text.
-- Double click on text or Multiple text Select by holding Ctrl or Shift then press Type button to post the text into chat box.
+- Double click on text or Multiple text Select by holding `LCtrl` or `LShift` then press Type button to post the text into chat box.
 - Hold Type Button to Spam Multiple of selected text in chat box.
  *Note :- To stop Spamming, press any key.*